pachyderm/docs/content/staging/permissions.md

 seriesPart:
 ---

-Use this article to reference permissions granted to each role when assigning them to your team/resources.
+This page describes how Pachyderm's Identity and Access Management (IAM) system works and how you can use it to manage access in Pachyderm.
+Use IAM to grant granular access to specific Pachyderm resources.

+{{% notice tip %}}
-You can also use the command `pachctl auth roles-for-permission <permission>` to look up which roles provide a given permission.
+You can use the command `pachctl auth roles-for-permission <permission>` to look up which roles provide a given permission.
+{{% /notice %}}

+## How IAM Works

+IAM works by managing access for **users** (human or robot) through assigned **roles**.
+Roles contain a set of granular **permissions** (create, read, update, delete) for a given **resource**.
+In Pachyderm, resources include clusters, projects, and repositories.

+A user can have many roles, and some roles encompass the permissions of other roles.
+For example, if you have a `clusterAdminRole`, all other permissions belonging to more restricted roles are included.

+---

 ## Admin Roles